 We suggest that participants tuck their pant legs into their socks and shirts into their pants to also limit possible tick exposure.
 We recommend using insect repellent to deter ticks, either containing DEET or other natural essential oil alternatives, depending on what feels appropriate for your family.
 Staff carry these to be able to re-apply them throughout the day.
 If a tick is noticed on a participant, it is brushed off.
 If a tick is attached, we will remove the tick using a tick key or tweezers and educators will inform parents/guardians.
 After a day at Forest School, we recommend you do an all-body check upon arriving at home.

-More information about ticks in Ottawa can be found at the City of Ottawa Public Health website: https://www.ottawapublichealth.ca/en/index.aspx
+More information about ticks in Ottawa can be found at the City of Ottawa Public Health.
 This site shows how to remove ticks and shares information about the risks of Lyme disease.